-Figure 23: Air supply in conventional houses If an air intake is installed through the wall of the house, its pressure can vary during windy weather.
-If smoke puffs from the insert, the air duct should be disconnected from the insert to determine if it is the cause of the problem.
-In some windy conditions, negative pressure near hood may draw hot exhaust gases from the insert to outdoors.
+Air supply in conventional houses

+If an air intake is installed through the wall of the house, its pressure can vary during windy weather.
+If there are changes in wood insert performance in windy weather, and in particular if smoke puffs from the insert, the air duct should be disconnected from the insert to determine if it is the cause of the problem.
+In some windy conditions, negative pressure at the duct weather hood outside the house wall may draw hot exhaust gases from the insert backwards through the duct to outdoors.
 Check the outdoor air duct for soot deposits when the full system is cleaned and inspected at least once each year.